tdjsnelling/dat-keyserver/README.md

 #### Discovery

 In order for your node to be able to discover others, you must have at least one of the [discovery ports](https://github.com/datproject/hyperdiscovery/blob/238c0ae274222fa1fbc536c965dac8af03fcdac3/index.js#L13) open and useable on your machine.
 At the time of writing, these are `3282`, `3000`, `3002`, `3004`, `2001`, `2003` & `2005`.

+#### Seeding

+If you would just like to run a 'seed' node, pass the `-s` option when you start the server.
+Your node will still hold and replicate data, and thus aid the network, but will not expose a web interface.

 ## Nodes